microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 You can still bind any keyboard shortcut (other than `kbstyle(Tab)` key) to the `editor.action.emmet.expandAbbreviation` command or use **Emmet: Expand Abbrevation** from the **Command Palette**.

 ## Emmet suggestions in other files types

-In the new Emmet, the commands `Emmet: Expand Abbreviation` and `Emmet: Wrap with Abbreviation` will expand html abbreviations on all file types.
+In the new Emmet, the commands `Emmet: Expand Abbreviation` and `Emmet: Wrap with Abbreviation` will expand HTML abbreviations on all file types.
 No configuration or setting update needed.

 If you are working on any of the Emmet supported modes (html, haml, jade, slim, xml, xsl, css, scss, sass, less and stylus), you will start seeing the emmet abbreviation expansions in the suggestion/auto-completion list as you type or when you manually trigger auto-completion.

 To get Emmet suggestions in a file type that is not supported by Emmet by default (see above list), use the new setting `emmet.includeLanguages`.

 Read more on this new setting in the section on [Emmet Configuration](#emmet-configuration).

 ## Using custom Emmet snippets